 Local Domestic and Family Violence Committee Grants cannot be used to fund:

-- projects that provide professional development for committee members
+- projects which provide professional development for committee members,

-- any activity of a commercial nature that is for personal profit
+- any activity of a commercial nature which is for personal profit,

-- events that encourage gambling, such as bingo, or the consumption of alcohol.
+- events which encourage gambling, such as bingo, or the consumption of alcohol.

 To qualify as a Local Domestic and Family Violence Committee under this funding program, the committee must:

-- The committee must provide an up to date copy of agreed terms of reference (or other relevant operational information) of (see Eligibility for further information).
+- The committee will need to provide an up to date copy of agreed terms of reference (or other relevant operational information) (see Eligibility for further information).

-Funding will not be directly granted to any person or organisation that does not meet the eligibility criteria of a Local Domestic and Family Violence Committee.
+Funding will not be directly granted to any person or organisation which does not meet the eligibility criteria of a Local Domestic and Family Violence Committee.
 These include but are not limited to:

-- non-government organisations that do not represent a committee.
+- non-government organisations which do not represent a committee.